West Yorkshire Metro: Governance

-MetroBus History
+MetroBus history

 Buses are operated by private companies, with early morning, late evening, Sunday and rural services often supported by Metro.
 There is a special rural bus section, which promotes a combination of minor local links and major long-distance routes.

-On 1 April 1974, the West Yorkshire Passenger Transport Executive was created by merging the municipal bus fleets of Bradford City Transport, Leeds City Transport, Huddersfield Corporation Passenger Transport and Halifax Joint Omnibus Committee, which earlier in the 1970s swallowed up Todmorden Joint Omnibus Committee.
-The operation was divided into four districts and a new livery of cream and verona green replaced the Bradford light blue & cream, Huddersfield red & cream, Leeds two-tone green and Halifax & Calderdale orange, green & cream.
+On 1 April 1974, the West Yorkshire Passenger Transport Executive was created by merging the municipal bus fleets of Bradford City Transport, Leeds City Transport, Huddersfield Corporation Passenger Transport and Halifax Joint Omnibus Committee, which earlier in the 1970s took over the Todmorden Joint Omnibus Committee.
+The operation was divided into four districts and a new livery of cream and green, officially termed 'Verona green and buttermilk', was introduced, replacing Bradford's light blue and cream, Huddersfield's red and cream, Leeds' two-tone green and Halifax's orange, green & cream.

 Created following the Local Government Act 1972, the Executive had to operate within the policy guidelines of the County Council Public Transport Committee, coordinating the operation of all public transport in the county.
 The Executive inherited approximately 1,500 buses along with 6,000 staff and the associated garages and street furniture.

 The Executive relinquished ownership of local buses following the Transport Act 1985, creating arms-length operating companies.
 It continued to coordinate public transport as the West Yorkshire Passenger Transport Authority when the metropolitan county was abolished in 1986.

 New buses were purchased in large numbers at the outset.
 In 1976 Baddeley Brothers of Holmfirth was purchased providing the PTE with additional coaching and stage-carriage duties.
 In 1980 the Baddeley Brothers business was also disposed of, although the Metrocoach operation was retained.